adobeio/adobeio-documentation/events/using/cc-asset-event-setup.md

     Select **Continue to Integration details** to view and manage your integration.

-    >**Note:** If you had made an error in transcribing the URL, Adobe Events&rsquo; test of your webhook would have failed; instead of seeing the confirmation screen, you&rsquo;d see an error: &ldquo;Webhook verification failed or unreachable&rdquo;.
-You can also get this error if, for any reason, your webhook&rsquo;s endpoint is down.
-    >
-    >In general, Adobe I/O Events will always confirm that your webhook received an event by means of the response code your webhook sends to each HTTP POST request.
-If Adobe fails to receive a 200 OK response code, it retries the request, including a special header: `x-adobe-retry-count`.
-The value of this header begins at 1.
-If the first retry request fails as well, Adobe waits, then retries again, incrementing the value of `x-adobe-retry-count` with each retry until it reaches 5.
-Each wait interval is the square of the previous interval.
-    >
-    >Once five retries are attempted, Adobe sends one last challenge request, and if that fails, Adobe marks the webhook as invalid and stops sending requests.
-To restart the flow of requests, once you have fixed the problem preventing your webhook from responding, you must log into Adobe I/O Console and reactivate the webhook.
-While your webhook is marked invalid, Adobe will continue to log events, even though it isn&rsquo;t sending them; you can retrieve all your events for the past 30 days by means of the [Journaling API](../intro/journaling_api.md).

 ## Receive events
  Your integration is now set up, and your webhook is in place; but to receive events, your integration needs to connect to its event provider, Creative Cloud Assets, on behalf of its user.
 This requires authentication; see [OAuth Integration](https://www.adobe.io/apis/cloudplatform/console/authentication/oauth_workflow.html).